vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/getting-started-3/vtex-io-documentation-2-prerequesites.md

 The indexing process will start, and you will receive a link to the Indexing Status screen.

-Once the indexing is complete, you'll be fully equipped to begin using Store Framework successfully.
+Once the indexing is complete, it will fully equip you to begin using Store Framework successfully.